 Tip #2 for Growing Purple Kush – You Can Grow Indoors or Outdoors

 With a flowering time of 7-8 weeks indoors, Purple Kush doesn’t take long to provide you with delicious and relaxing weed.
-As the plant is a typical indica – in so far as it grows short, low, and bushy, and is seldom taller than three feet – it is ideal for indoor growing.
+The plant is a typical indica.
+It grows short and bushy and is seldom taller than three feet, making it ideal for indoor growing.
 It provides you with approximately 14 ounces of bud per square meter planted.

-It is best to grow Purple Kush in soil, although a hydroponics system works very well as long as you keep humidity low.
-You can also activate the anthocyanins through exposure to temperatures of around 50 degrees like we mentioned above.
-Remember, long-term exposure to cold hurts your yield so you should only do this close to harvest time.
+It is best to grow Purple Kush in soil.
+However, a hydroponics system works very well as long as you keep humidity low.
+You can also activate the anthocyanins through exposure to temperatures of around 50 degrees, as we mentioned above.
+Remember, long-term exposure to cold hurts your yield, so you should only do this close to harvest time.

 When growing outdoors, make sure that exposure to rain and humidity is limited.
-It is ready for harvest earlier than most strains (mid-September) and provides eight ounces per plant.
+Purple Kush is ready for harvest earlier than most strains (mid-September) and provides eight ounces per plant.

 Tip #3 for Growing Purple Kush – Prune Your Purple Kush for Maximum Yield

-Make sure you only prune Purple Kush during the vegetative stage because the plants need time to recover and grow large leaves.
+Make sure you only prune Purple Kush during the vegetative stage because the plants need time to recover.
 Don’t force your plants into flowering for a minimum of three days after pruning.
 It is also essential to reduce fertilizer usage during this timeframe to aid recovery.

-As Purple Kush is such a small and bushy plant, it is ideal for the Sea of Green (SOG) method when grown indoors.
-If you go down the SOG route, place a screen 0.5m above your Purple Kush plants.
+As Purple Kush is such a small and bushy plant, it is ideal for the Screen of Green method when grown indoors.
+If you go down the SCROG route, place a screen 0.5m above your Purple Kush plants.
 Take the top off each one once it is 0.1m through the screen and wait until the new tops grow 0.1m through.
 Next, bend them and connect the tops to the screen.

 Begin pruning when the first shoots have grown through the screen.
 After a few days, switch the light cycle and force your plants into the flowering stage.
-During the first fortnight, the Purple Kush plants should continue growing.
-Experts say that using the SOG method in conjunction with proper pruning should provide a gram of weed per watt of light.
+Experts say that using the SCROG method in conjunction with proper pruning should provide a gram of weed per watt of light.
 In other words, a single 400-watt HPS bulb could yield 400 grams (over 16 ounces of cannabis).
 However, expect Purple Kush’s yield to be significantly lower.

-Purple Kush performs extremely well when you use a hydroponics system because it is capable of greater nutrient intake than sativas, without risk of overloading.
-If you are a new grower with a relatively small number of plants, the Wick System is a good option because it is so basic and easy to use.
-All you have to do is connect your pots with a thick wick dipped into the reservoir (the vessel that holds the water) and monitor your plants now and again.
+Purple Kush performs exceptionally well when you use a hydroponics system.
+It is capable of greater nutrient intake than sativas, without the risk of overloading.
+If you are a new grower with a relatively small number of plants, the Wick System is a good option.
+It is very basic and straightforward to use.
+Connect your pots with a thick wick dipped into the reservoir.
+The reservoir is the vessel that holds the water.
+Then, all you have to do is monitor your plants now and again.

 Ideally, you will choose a reservoir large enough to hold at least one week’s worth of nutrients.
 It should also have a lid, or else you risk losing moisture to evaporation.
 Keep it close to a water source and purchase at least one backup reservoir.